The first video game ever created was "Tennis for Two" in 1958, played on an oscilloscope.

 We’re here to level up, not stir up.

-Keep your personal and others’ personal information off the platform.
-Emails, account credentials, home addresses — they have no role here.
-Respecting personal boundaries helps us keep the Team Discussion Tool a focused, secure, and respectful spot for all users.
+Keep your personal information off the platform.
+Emails, credentials, and addresses have no role here.
+Respecting boundaries helps us keep the Discussion Tool a focused and secure spot for all users to exchange tactical knowledge with zero friction.

 Please avoid sharing any of your own or anyone else’s sensitive information publicly.
 That includes social handles, real-world coordinates, or login credentials.
 While you may feel safe in the cooldown of community, remember that this is still online terrain.
 You’re always better off shielded.